RogerCL24/ChatBot/README.md

 So the video or the text can not be input data of this type of neural networks, because each neuron only can store 1 data at the same time, and the sequences depends temporarily from the previous items of the sequence, so we need more than 1 input here.

 ### Solution
-We change the neural network arquitecture to RNN, now we have another input at the same neuron to modulate the output secuence order, depending indeed on the time `t = 1, t = 2, t = 3,...,t = n`
+We change the neural network architecture to RNN, now we have another input at the same neuron to modulate the output secuence order, depending indeed on the time `t = 1, t = 2, t = 3,...,t = n`

 ![RNN](https://github.com/RogerCL24/ChatBot/assets/90930371/ca21162b-46d2-4be2-8893-cb512256b512)